michaelmworthington/nexus-rundeck-plugin/README.md

 1. Put the folder rundeck-nexus-plugin-2.11.1-01 in the plugin Nexus folder.
 Your folder must be like: /YourNexusAppFolder/plugin-repository/rundeck-nexus-plugin-2.11.1-01/.
 2. Restart your Nexus.
-3. Login to your Nexus and go the menu "Administrator -> Plugin Console" like bellow:
+3. Login to your Nexus and go the menu "Administrator -> Plugin Console" like bellow: ajouter image

-4 - Normally you will have the rundeck plugin with the status: "activated", if it doesn't work it's status: "Broken" (it's not good)
+4. Normally you will have the rundeck plugin with the status: "activated", if it doesn't work it's status: "Broken" (it's not good)
-5 - Now, test if you receive a JSON file enter the URL like below: http://mynexus/service/local/rundeck/options/version?r=snapshots&g=com.compagny&a=myproject Nexus App hostname: mynexus
+5. Now, test if you receive a JSON file enter the URL like below: http://mynexus/service/local/rundeck/options/version?r=snapshots&g=com.compagny&a=myproject Nexus App hostname: mynexus
 Repository: snapshots